katarzynaadamczyk/Codewars_tasks_in_Python/README.md

 Solution to problems regarding arrays.
 * Circles - my solution to following problem: You are given n numbers on a circle, described by an array A. Find the maximum number of neighbouring pairs whose sums are even.
 One element can belong to only one pair.
 * Minimum_moves - my solution to problem found on: https://leetcode.com/problems/minimum-moves-to-equal-array-elements-ii

+## Tasks_about_graphs:
+Solutions to problems with graphs.
+* max_sum - Given an undirected graph consisting of N vertices, numbered from 1 to N, and M edges.
+The graph is described by two arrays, A and B, both of length M. A pair (A[K], B[K]), for K from 0 to M-1, describes an edge between vertex A[K] and vertex B[K].
+Task is to assign all values from the range [1, N] to the vertices of the graph in such a way that one number is given to one vertice and sum over all edges of the values at the edges' endpoints is maximal.

 ## Tasks_about_strings:
 Solutions to problems with strings.